 - you have a family business.

-Your prenuptial agreement is a legally binding financial agreement that helps clarify what will happen if the relationship breaks down.
+Our prenup lawyers will solidify your prenuptial agreement — a legally binding financial agreement that helps clarify what will happen if the relationship breaks down.
 It will cover what happens to your finances and property, and how they’ll be divided.